jaredfiorali/infrastructure/README.md

 Where:

-- `<service-name>`: is the name of the service you intend to deploy
+- `<application>`: is the name of the service you intend to deploy
+- `<namespace>`: is the namespace that the application is assigned to

 ### ArgoCD Updater